Levan Kharabadze

-Levan Kharabadze (ლევან ხარაბაძე; 26 January 2000) is a Georgian professional footballer who plays as a left-back for Erovnuli Liga club Torpedo Kutaisi.
+Levan Kharabadze (ლევან ხარაბაძე; 26 January 2000) is a Georgian professional footballer who plays as a left-back for Dinamo Tbilisi.

 He is the two-time winner of the Erovnuli Liga.

 Club career

 Kharabadze started his football career in his hometown club Torpedo Kutaisi, before moving to Dinamo Tbilisi in 2014.
 He scored his first top-league goal in a 4–1 win over Kolkheti 1913 on 27 April 2018.

 In January 2019, Kharabadze signed a year-and-a-half loan deal with Zürich.

 In February he made his debut in Swiss Super League, playing the full 90 minutes in a 1–3 against FC St. Gallen.

 In summer 2022 he moved to Pafos.

 A year later Kharabadze returned to Georgia to join Dinamo Batumi.
 He was a member of the squad that won the league in 2023.

 Following the 2024 season, the player returned to his childhood club Torpedo on a three-year deal.